tsundoku/tsundoku.github.io/README.md

 Q - *do you use any unit tests or automated tests?*
 A - no, automated testing is outsourced to another company

+Q - *do you use continuous integration / continuous delivery / continuous deployment?*
+A - no, it's financial software, banks can sometimes take months to test and accept a single version

 Q - *do you use virtualization?*
 A - not for live servers
 A - VMware for the penetration testing environment (Kali) and disaster recovery test environment (Windows Server)

 Q - *do you use containers?*
 A - no

-Q - *do you use continuous integration / continuous delivery (CI / CD)?*
-A - no, it's financial software, banks can take months to test a single version

 Q - *do you use Agile?*
 A - every client has their own interpretation of Agile, we try to use whatever each client uses, but the definition of Agile changes whenever there's a new project manager